Koudela/eArc-di/README.md

 ### Subset generation

-It is a bad habit to inject the dependency container into the business classes.
-That way the dependencies get hidden and every programmer need to know the whole code to keep track of dependencies.
+Injecting the dependency container of the controller into the business classes is a bad but unfortunate popular habit.
+At first sight it makes life easy, but it hides the dependencies and every programmer need to know the whole code to keep track of dependencies.
 On the other hand injecting the classes itself into the business api kills the benefits of lazy evaluation.
 To get the best of both worlds the eArc dependency container supports subset generation.

 ```php
 $dsc = $dc->subset(1st::class, 2nd::class, 3rd::class);